aws-greengrass/aws-greengrass-log-manager/README.md

 ## Log Manager

-Log Manager is a Greengrass component that manages the system as well as user component logs.
+The log manager component collects and optionally uploads logs from Greengrass core devices to Amazon CloudWatch Logs.
-Lambda Manager is an optional internal Greengrass service that runs in the same JVM as the [Greengrass nucleus](https://github.com/aws/aws-greengrass-nucleus).
+You can configure system logs and logs for each component.
+Log Manager is an optional internal Greengrass service that runs in the same JVM as the
+[Greengrass nucleus](https://github.com/aws/aws-greengrass-nucleus).

 Log Manager has two major features: **Logs Uploader** and **Disk Space Management**